Mr. Churchill Says: Lyrics and music

 The song is about the struggle of World War II on the people of Great Britain.
 The song paraphrases parts of several of Prime Minister Winston Churchill's famous speeches including "Never was so much owed by so many to so few", "We shall fight on the beaches", and "This was their finest hour".
 In addition to Winston Churchill, the song mentions several other political, military and popular figures who were prominent during the war including Max Aitken, 1st Baron Beaverbrook, Bernard Montgomery, 1st Viscount Montgomery of Alamein, Louis Mountbatten and Vera Lynn (quoting her song "We'll Meet Again").

 The song features a striking example of integration of sound effects into an arrangement, in this case a vintage air-raid siren which introduces a new section.
 The Kinks had been experimenting with the use of sound effects since the 1966 Face to Face album.
 Ray Davies is also featured on lead vocals.

-When talking about the song (and Churchill himself) Ray Davies stated, "Today TV exposed weaknesses in politicians ...
+When talking about the song (and Churchill himself) soon after the album's release, Ray Davies stated, "Today TV exposes weaknesses in politicians. ...
 But I don't know about Winston Churchill.
 He may have been a bit more ruthless than we've been led to believe.
 When the battle's over and you've won, you always look good.
 But what was achieved by it?"